hossein5inq/workwell/docs/js-sdk.md

   * ### openChat

     This function opens the Workwell's native chat with the user corresponding to the userServiceToken given as an argument.
-The userServiceToken is retrieved from the [getUserInfo](js-sdk.md#getuserinfo) method.
+The userServiceToken is retrieved via [User Info](./api.md#user-info).
 You can then store all the userServiceToken from every user in your own database somewhere.

     **Parameters**